 Signs and Symptoms of GERD

 Everyone has likely experienced common symptoms such as acid reflux, pains in the chest, a cough or a sore throat, however, if any of these issues become chronic, they could be symptoms of GERD.
-If you start to experience have excessive or daily acid reflux, especially coupled with a soar through and a cough that lingers, you should ask your doctor about GERD (gastroesophageal reflux disease).
+If you start to experience have excessive or daily acid reflux, especially coupled with a sore throat and a cough that lingers, you should ask your doctor about GERD (gastroesophageal reflux disease).

 Though GERD symptoms can be uncomfortable, alarm symptoms are not typical of GERD and can signal additional, more severe health concerns.
 Consult a health care professional if you notice a change in your current symptoms or experience any of the following:

 - Sudden weight loss